Idea: Increase public programme to support the growth of the visitor and evening economy

 - Quarterly Plays or Musical – Professional performances that are not primarily children’s shows.

-Should the theatre look to deliver a more public facing programme, it could look to develop a membership model.
-One that allows the community to support the theatre in growing their locally focused programme.
+Other ideas also included developing a membership model.
+One that allows the community to support the theatre to grow a locally focused programme.

 Why it is useful: